Brookline Fertilizing Lawn Services

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Brookline

-Fertilizer use in Brookline is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed communities.
-Phosphorus is prohibited except for new lawns or documented deficiencies (soil test <30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, supporting watershed protection and MS4 compliance.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register their business locally.
-Maintain detailed records of applications, weather, and soil test results, especially when using phosphorus.
-Liability insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial services.
-For more information, consult the
+Brookline follows Massachusetts General Laws and may have additional local ordinances, especially regarding phosphorus near sensitive water bodies.
+Phosphorus is restricted except for new lawns or documented deficiency (soil P <30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and maintain business registration with Brookline.
+Detailed records of applications, weather, and soil test results are required.
+Liability insurance (minimum $1M per occurrence) and environmental coverage are recommended for all commercial services.
+For more information, visit the Massachusetts Department of Agricultural Resources.

 Brookline Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas